braaist/alignment_denoising/README.md

 # NOISY effectivity analysis
-This repository was created for a project to test the effectiveness of the NOISY program.
+This repository was created for a project testing the effectiveness of the NOISY program.

 You may find 3 categories of files here:
   * Python scripts and notebooks